-Spring Sea Kayaking or Hiking
+Leadership through Spring Sea Kayaking and Hiking

 This is the culminating Explore experience for Collingwood’s Middle School.After two years of outdoor experiences focusing on personal development and leadership, students are well suited to take on the unique challenges of this final program.
 With more leadership opportunities and independence, students challenge themselves to lead their peers and take on new activities.
 For this trip, students will be choosing between a sea kayaking or hiking expedition.
 On Monday of their trip week, students will participate in a planning and preparation day, and the remainder of the week will be spent hiking on the Juan de Fuca or Sea Kayaking in the Gulf Islands.
 Students will be sign up for their preferred program option on a first come first serve basis after submitting all their forms.

 Students will go on a four day, three night backpacking trip on the Juan de Fuca Trail which is located on the Southwest coast of Vancouver Island.
 Students will be travelling via the Tsawwassen ferry to Swartz Bay and then drive to the trailhead.
 They will be hiking an approximate distance of 13 km throughout the trip.
 The splendor of hiking along the west coast of Vancouver Island with the wide Pacific Ocean to one side, travelling through the rainforest over headlands and crossing beaches, is both physically challenging and visually exhilarating.
 It is not uncommon to have sightings of eagles, seals, sea lions and, if lucky we may see a sea otter, whales, or a black bear.
 Night times may be spent by a campfire, listening to the crashing waves.Gulf Island Sea Kayaking Experience